microsoft/devhomegithubextension/test/Console/README.md

-﻿# GitHubPlugin Test Console
+﻿# GitHubExtension Test Console

-This is a console project for interacting with the GitHubPlugin database and project.
+This is a console project for interacting with the GitHubExtension database and project.